jaseknighter/splnkr/README.md

 the envelope is used with/sent to external devices (crow, jf, midi, w/).

-it also sets the envelope that is built into the supercollider splnkr engine. in the params menu, use the *enveloping* param to activate live signal enveloping.
+the envelope controls also update the granular envelope that is built into the supercollider splnkr engine. in the params menu, use the *enveloping* param to activate live-signal enveloping.

+*Page 3: sequencer*
+* e1: previous page

+todo: enable updates to the sequencer via the norns ui

-## filterbank/grid interface
+## filterbank

 parameters for the 16 channel filterbank may be controlled via the params menu or using the grid.